resistiv/YispSharp/README.md

 ## Testing
 This project adapts several of [Robert Nystrom's Lox unit tests](https://github.com/munificent/craftinginterpreters/tree/master/test) to Yisp.

-Tests can be built and run using the following command:
+Tests can be built and run using the following command in the root of the repository:
 ```
 dotnet test
 ```